-The Zoning Administrator maintains, and updates the City's Zoning Ordinance, including proposing amendments to the zoning ordinance.
-Copies of the Zoning Ordinance and Zoning Maps are available for purchase through the Zoning Administrator.
+The Zoning Director maintains, and updates the City's Zoning Ordinance, including proposing amendments to the zoning ordinance.
+Copies of the Zoning Ordinance and Zoning Maps are available for purchase through the Zoning Director.

 How Do I secure a Zoning Certificate?